Pistonite/icons/README.md

 ![DoubleSword](https://github.com/iTNTPiston/botw-as-icons/blob/main/sample/DoubleSword.png)
 ![Magnesis](https://github.com/iTNTPiston/botw-as-icons/blob/main/sample/Magnesis.png)

+These icons are based on assets from Breath of the Wild and Age of Calamity

 ## Download
+The icons are free to use.
 If you just want to use the icons, see the [release page](https://github.com/iTNTPiston/botw-as-icons/releases)

 ## Build
 Install Pillow (for image manipulation)